Law enforcement in India: Central Bureau of Investigation

 The Central Bureau of Investigation (CBI) is India's premier investigative agency, responsible for a wide variety of criminal and national security matters.
 Often cited as established with the Delhi Special Police Establishment Act, 1946, it was formed by the central government (which controls the Delhi police) with a resolution.
 Its constitutionality was questioned in the Gauhati High Court Narendra Kumar vs Union of India case on the basis that all areas of policing are exclusive to state governments, and the CBI is a central-government agency.
 The court ruled that despite the lack of legislation, the CBI is an authorized agency of the central government for national policing.
 Its ruling was upheld by the Supreme Court of India, which cited the CBI's national importance.

 The bureau is controlled by the Department of Personnel and Training in the Ministry of Personnel, Public Grievances and Pensions of the government of India, usually headed by the Prime Minister as the Minister of Personnel, Public Grievances and Pensions.
 India's Interpol unit, the CBI draws its personnel from IPS officers throughout the country.
 Specializing in crimes involving high-ranking government officials and politicians, the CBI has also accepted other criminal cases because of media and public pressure (usually due to local-police investigative incompetence).

+National Investigation Agency

+The National Investigation Agency (NIA), the central agency combatting terrorism, can deal with interstate terror-related crimes without permission from the states.
+The National Investigation Agency Bill 2008, creating the agency, was moved in Parliament by the Home Minister on 16 December 2008.
+The NIA was created in response to the 2008 Mumbai attacks as a central counter-terrorism agency.
+The NIA has nationwide jurisdiction to investigate offences related to terrorism, national security, and other scheduled offences under the NIA Act of 2008.
+Also dealing with drug trafficking and currency counterfeiting, it draws its officers from the Indian Police Service (IPS), Indian Revenue Service (IRS), and various State Police Services.

+Narcotics Control Bureau

+The Narcotics Control Bureau (NCB) is responsible for anti-narcotics operations nationwide, checking the spread of contraband and the cultivation of drugs.
+Officers in the bureau are drawn from the IPS and IRS.
+It functions under administrative control of Ministry of Home Affairs of the Government of India.

+Enforcement Directorate

+The Enforcement Directorate (ED) is the law enforcement agency responsible for enforcing economic laws and combating financial crimes.

+It primarily investigates offences under the Prevention of Money Laundering Act, 2002 and the Foreign Exchange Management Act, 1999.

+The agency operates under the Department of Revenue in the Ministry of Finance, Government of India.